 Having the right content strategy is essential for people to see your site as an authority in your niche.
 Unfortunately, that alone isn’t enough.
 To rank your website on page one of Google, you need to optimize your content.
 No one can guarantee page one rankings, but it’s much easier with proper strategies.
 That means making sure that each page has relevant keywords and that visitors have an easy time navigating and understanding your website.

 This is where H1s come in.
 Wait, what is an H1 tag?
-The H1 tag is one of the most important aspects of search engine optimization (SEO) because it helps visitors and search engines understand what a webpage is about from the first header on the page.
+The H1 tag is one of the most important aspects of search engine optimization (SEO) because it helps visitors and search engines understand what a page is about from the first header on the page.

 What Is an H1 Tag?

-The H1 tag is the first heading on a webpage that tells a reader what the page is about.
+The H1 tag is the first heading on a page that tells a reader what the page is about.
 It’s also the part of a page that search engines look at to decide what your content is about and how relevant it is to a user’s search.
 Because H1 tags are such an important characteristic of SEO, it’s useful to know what they are and how to improve your site’s content as a result.

 Note, however, that it’s a good idea to have the title tag and H1 contain different keyword variations, so that your page can rank for different phrases.